-Starting in software version 4.7, safe and limited modes are introduced to safeguard critical provisioning errors for both standalone nodes and nodes in a cluster.
+Safe and limited modes in cluster safeguard critical provisioning errors for both standalone nodes and nodes in a cluster.

 During provisioning operations such as configuring a map, in rare occasions there can be unrecoverable system errors that can potentially put the cluster or the clustered nodes or standalone nodes into unsafe or unstable states.
 Once in such a state, additional operations or configuration changes can cause the node to crash, the cluster to deform, or the data traffic to be impacted.
 For example, due to a node attempting to rejoin a cluster, a chassis can end up in a reboot loop.
 In previous software versions, there was no way to prevent entering the loop.